Headboy5/Level-3/Week 6/Friday - Core Topics/BankAccount.md

 # BankAccount — Diagrams and program flow

 This file contains diagrams for a simple bank account program: a class diagram showing main entities and a flowchart describing the program menu and feature flows.
-The sequence diagram below (recently added) remains unchanged.

 ## Class diagram (program-focused)